cunilog/cunilog/readme.md

 ## How to build Cunilog

-To find out how to build Cunilog, see [building.md].
+To find out how to build Cunilog, see [Building Cunilog](building.md).